Sarah Fisher: 2008–2010

 Fisher left Dreyer & Reinbold at the conclusion of the season to establish Sarah Fisher Racing with her husband Andy O'Gara, father-in-law John O'Gara and agent Klint Briney in February 2008.
 She drove part-time in the No. 67 Dallara IR-05 Honda HI7R car.
 To compete in the Indianapolis 500, Fisher relied on fan funding and had to secure $1 million from sponsors to enter the race after funding from an energy drinks company failed to materialize.
 She qualified in 22nd place.
 In the race, Fisher was collected by Tony Kanaan after he spun exiting turn three on the 106th lap.
-She finished 30th.
+She finished thirtieth.
 Afterward, she expressed concerns to ESPN reporter Jamie Little about not being able to enter any more events that year due to sponsorship issues.
 Fisher eventually obtained financial support for the Kentucky and Chicagoland races.
-She finished 15th in Kentucky after her rear-right suspension broke while battling Danica Patrick in turn one.
+She finished fifteenth in Kentucky after her rear-right suspension broke while battling Danica Patrick in turn one.
 At Chicagoland, she bruised her right ankle in a heavy collision with a SAFER barrier due to a mechanical fault, finishing in 24th place.
 With 37 points, she was 34th in the final standings.

 In January 2009, Fisher received funding from her primary team sponsor to enter four oval-track events in the season: Kansas, Indianapolis, Kentucky and Chicagoland.
-She did not race a full schedule due to budgetary constraints caused by the global financial crisis that downturned the American economy.
-After finishing 13th in Kansas, she received additional sponsorship funding to compete at Texas and Homestead-Miami.
-She qualified 21st at the Indianapolis 500, finishing a career-best 17th place.
+She did not race a full schedule due to budgetary constraints caused by the 2008 financial crisis.
+After finishing thirteenth in Kansas, she received additional sponsorship funding to compete at Texas and Homestead-Miami.
+She qualified 21st at the Indianapolis 500, finishing a career-best seventeenth place.
 By starting, she broke the record for the most starts by a woman in Indianapolis 500 history with eight.
 She received the Scott Brayton Award, voted on by the media and presented to the driver who best exemplified "the character and racing spirit of the late driver Scott Brayton".
-Fisher's best result for the rest of 2009 was a 12th-place finish at Kentucky.
+Fisher's best result for the rest of 2009 was a twelfth place finish at Kentucky.
 Her final championship placing was 25th, accruing 89 points.